The This Is Us community

 The community was born in May 2022 because the Unite Foundation received so many messages and requests from estranged and care experienced students, as well as from the work of the This Is Us forum, saying they wish they knew other people from similar backgrounds and that some sort of community existed specifically for and by them.

-Designed to be a student-led space: it is early days so the platform will be a bit quiet and you’ll see a few posts around by Dot whist things are being built.
-However, as more people join, set up group chats and organise meetups across the UK, Dot will be taking a step back to let the community do its thing.
+Designed to be a student-led space: it is early days so the platform will be a bit quiet and you’ll see a few posts around by Ira whist things are being built.
+However, as more people join, set up group chats and organise meetups across the UK, Ira will be taking a step back to let the community do its thing.
 This Is Us community content, events/meetups and groups are all student and recent graduate ideas.

 The Unite Foundation has promised to support and sponsor the This Is Us community long-term.
-Dot Hakim is the only member of staff from the Unite Foundation who manages the community.
+Ira Hakim is the only member of staff from the Unite Foundation who manages the community.
 Their role is to act as a sort of human-toolkit who can provide a platform, resources, finance, contacts, safeguarding, advice/guidance and anything else they need to bring the community to life.